-A SCEF supports the management of Packet Flow Descriptions (PFDs) provided by a Service Capability Server/Application Server (SCS/AS).
+An SCEF supports the management of Packet Flow Descriptions (PFDs) provided by a Service Capability Server/Application Server (SCS/AS).
 The Nu Interface is used by the SCEF to provision PFDs to the PFDF that have been received from the SCS/AS, and for reporting the result of the PFD provisioning from the PFDF to the SCEF.
-To perform this functionality, the SCEF acts as an HTTP client, initiating a TCP connection with the PFDF which acts as an HTTP server.
+To perform this functionality, the SCEF acts as an HTTP client and initiates a TCP connection with the PFDF, which acts as an HTTP server.

 The SCEF uses methods to indicate to the PFDF what action has to be performed, with every HTTP request message containing a method.
 The SCEF uses the HTTP POST method to provision PFDs for a set of application identifiers.
 The request URI defines the address responsible for the management of the PFDs provisioning as a controller resource.
 Every HTTP request results in a response message that contains a status code and further information in its body, if required.
 The SCEF waits for a response before initiating a further request.